sunng87/lein-jlink/README.md

 # lein-jlink

-A Leiningen plugin for customize Java environment.
+A Leiningen plugin for custom Java environment.

 ## Usage